-Lessons are delivered as much as German but possible in not Discussion. individual exclusively. film and research, literature. grammatical exercises, listening, translation and essay work are all undertaken and students work regularly either individually, in pairs or in small groups with the German assistant.
+Lessons are delivered as much as possible in German but not exclusively.
+Discussion, individual research, film and literature, grammatical exercises, listening, translation and essay work are all undertaken and students work regularly either individually, in pairs or in small groups with the German assistant.
 Students have regular access to the language lab and to digital online resources.

 A visit to a German-speaking country is advisable but not compulsory.
-We are happy to help to arrange such visits if needed
+We are happy to help to arrange such visits if needed.

-Paper 1: 2 hours 30 minutes: Exam testing listening, reading and translation skills.
+Paper 1: 2 hours 30 minutes:

+Exam testing listening, reading and translation skills.
 40% of the A-level grade.